 Student Account Appeal

 Students are responsible for charges and payments to their account.
 In extenuating circumstances a student may be eligible for a refund or a reduction in outstanding charges outside of the general tuition refund policy determined by the Wisconsin Technical College System.
-Before a student account appeal is filed, the student should seek assistance from the Campus Office regarding charges and payments on their account.
+Before a student account appeal is filed, the student should seek assistance from the Student Services & Information Center regarding charges and payments on their account.

 The student account appeals process must be initiated within 90 days of the charge being posted to the student’s account or within 90 days of the official semester start date, whichever is later.
 To file an appeal, the Student Account Appeal Form must be completed by the student with all supporting documentation attached and submitted: